 The school has a strong commitment to inclusion.
-However, it is important for all parties to understand the consequences of consistently poor behaviour, including how it can affect a child's learning, the learning of their peers, and the health and safety of themselves and others.
+However, it is important for all parties to understand the consequences of consistently poor behaviour, including how it can affect a child's learning, the learning of their peers, and the health and safety of themselves and others, the self-esteem and well-being of their peers.